-Spider-Man must disturb Gwen's grave when he is attacked by Sarah and Gabriel Stacy.
+Many years later, Spider-Man must disturb Gwen's grave when he is attacked by two unknown assailants whom turn out to be Sarah and Gabriel Stacy.
 He learns of their lineage and wants to prove that Gwen was their mother.
 He digs up her grave for a DNA sample and discovers that she did have the twins.
 He is able to use this information to dissuade Sarah, who helps him defeat Gabriel.

 Gwen was a science major, though she did not survive to graduation.
 She had some training in chemistry.

 - Height: 5' 7''

 Gwen Stacy, the punk rock transfer student was introduced into Peter Parker and Mary Jane Watson's life as she interrupted a heated conversation about different opinions on the newest NY hero Spider-Man.
 Although her appearance created a scary ambiance for other people to get close to her Peter built a friendship with her when she pulled a knife on Kong for bullying Peter.